 8. Turn the loft into a bedroom

-Locate your teenagers in the loft – they’ll be further away from the ground floor so you won’t have to listen to Stormzy at full boar all evening.
+Locate your teenagers in the loft – they’ll be further away from the ground floor so you won’t have to listen to Stormzy at full bore all evening.
 Plus it’s harder to sneak unauthorised guests up two flights of stairs.
 Go with the cool loft-living vibe and embrace industrial influences in the décor – try exposed brickwork (or wallpaper effect for a cleaner finish), rustic A-frames and steel venting.
 You’ll save money on boxing in and plastering in the process.

 - Want to convert your loft into a teen bedroom?
 Find out if your loft is suitable with our expert advice